How To Stop Thinking About An Ex And Improve Your Mental Health After A Break-Up

 While thinking about your ex frequently is common, it may feel as though your thoughts are stuck on this person, much in the same way you may obsess over issues in current relationships.
 Obsessing over these issues may make it difficult to heal and move on in your own life.
 If this is the case, then finding ways to stop thinking about your ex might help you feel better over time.

-4 tips to stop thinking about your ex after a recent break-up
+Tips for how to stop thinking about an ex after a recent break-up

 If you find yourself unable to stop thinking about your ex-partner, you may benefit from trying these four tips.